herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/AngleSharp CSS Reference.md

     - Automatically expands shorthands (`margin`) to longhands (`margin-top`, etc.)
     - Can reconstruct shorthands from longhands
     - Implementation: `SetShorthand()`, `TryCreateShorthand()`
+    - **Important Note**: When testing `Length` property, be aware that shorthand properties like `margin: 10px` are internally expanded to 4 longhand properties (`margin-top`, `margin-right`, `margin-bottom`, `margin-left`) but can still be accessed via the shorthand name
+    - The `CssStyleDeclaration.Length` reflects the total number of longhand properties, not shorthand ones
 2. **Importance Preservation**

     - Preserves `!important` flags during operations